 17. Homework.

-Repin's student, an outstanding artist and tireless cultural figure Igor Emmanuilovich Grabar created many masterpieces of painting during his long career.
-The main genres in which the artist worked are portrait and landscape.
-Almost all landscapes painted by Grabar sing of the beauty of the Russian region.
-One of his most famous works is the painting "February Blue", painted in 1904.
+A student of Repin, an outstanding artist and tireless cultural figure, Igor Emmanuilovich Grabar created many masterpieces of painting during his long career.
+The main genres in which the artist worked were portrait and landscape.
+Almost all the landscapes painted by Grabar glorify the beauty of the Russian region.
+One of his most famous works is the painting “February Blue,” painted in 1904.

 Author biography

 Before studying at the Imperial Academy of Arts, I. E. Grabar successfully received a legal and philological education at the University of St. Petersburg.
-In 1894, Grabar began to study painting at a higher school at the Academy of Arts, where I. E. Repin himself was his direct mentor.
+In 1894, Grabar began studying painting at the Higher School of the Academy of Arts, where his direct mentor was I. E. Repin himself.
 Grabar continued to study painting until 1901.
 He spent several years abroad, in Munich and Paris.

-During his long 90 years of life, Igor Emmanuilovich Grabar influenced the development of Russian painting and culture, not only creating many, but also being an active figure in various art associations, as well as the creator of restoration workshops, trustee and director of the Tretyakov Gallery.
+Over his long 90 years of life, Igor Emmanuilovich Grabar influenced the development of Russian painting and culture, not only creating many, but also being an active figure in various artistic associations, as well as the creator of restoration workshops, trustee and director of the Tretyakov Gallery.

-The most widely known works of the artist are exhibited in the Tretyakov Gallery, among them the painting "February Blue", as well as the canvases "March Snow", "Untidy Table" and "Chrysanthemums".
-All of the above works were written in the 1900s. - the period recognized as the most inspirational and productive in the artistic career of I. E. Grabar.
+The artist’s most widely known works are exhibited at the Tretyakov Gallery, including the painting “February Blue”, as well as the paintings “March Snow”, “Untidy Table” and “Chrysanthemums”.
+All of the above works were written in the 1900s. - a period recognized as the most inspired and productive in the artistic career of I. E. Grabar.

-Many of the artist's early works are characterized by the realism inherent in the Academic School, but during his studies and later career, Grabar chose the most suitable artistic method for himself - divisionism.
-All the works of the artist were written in this style.
+Many of the artist's early works are characterized by the realism inherent in the Academic school, however, throughout his studies and subsequent career, Grabar chose the most suitable artistic method for himself - divisionism.
+All of the artist’s completed works were written in this style.

 Divisionism in painting

-Divisionism is an offshoot of the painting method called "pointillism", which is based on the manner of writing or drawing with dots.
-Points can be isolated from each other and non-isolated.
+Divisionism is an offshoot of a painting method called pointillism, which is based on the manner of painting or drawing with dots.
+Points can be isolated from each other or non-isolated.

-Divisionism became a distinct style thanks to a complex, almost mathematical approach to image creation.
-A special characteristic of the style is the almost 100% rejection of divisionism.
-Divisionism is based on the division of a complex color or shade into a series of “pure colors” and applying them to the canvas with strokes of the correct form (not necessarily dots).
-The strokes are applied with the exact expectation that as a result the viewer will see exactly the shade that was originally divided into the spectrum of its constituent colors.
+Divisionism became a distinct style thanks to its complex, almost mathematical approach to image creation.
+A special characteristic of the style is its almost 100% rejection.
+Divisionism is based on the division of a complex color or shade into a number of “pure colors” and applying them to the canvas with strokes of the correct shape (not necessarily dots).
+The strokes are applied with the precise expectation that as a result the viewer will see exactly the shade that was originally divided into the spectrum of its constituent colors.

-The history of the creation of "February Blue"
+The history of the creation of “February Azure”

-Igor Emmanuilovich Grabar is one of those artists who are not afraid to go off the beaten path and strive to paint the familiar with new colors.
+Igor Emmanuilovich Grabar is one of those artists who are not afraid to leave the beaten path and strive to paint the familiar with new colors.

-Even during his studies, Grabar showed interest in especially those that reveal to the viewer the simple charm of the Russian winter.
-Snow allows you to maximize the visual advantage of the divisionist technique.
+Even during his studies, Grabar showed interest especially in those that reveal to the viewer the simple beauty of the Russian winter.
+Snow allows you to make the most of the visual advantage of the divisionist technique.

-Painting (Grabar) "February Blue" was inspired by the moment.
-Walking around the winter suburbs, Grabar looked at a beautiful, tall birch, with incredibly slender, almost symmetrical branches.
-The author raised his head and saw above him a cascade of colors and shades - the magic of nature, created by birch branches, sky blue and many incredible, some kind of not winter shades.
-This spectacle impressed the artist so much that his most famous painting was painted under the influence of a moment.
+The painting (Grabar) “February Azure” was inspired by the moment.
+Walking through the winter Moscow region, Grabar looked at a beautiful, tall birch tree, with incredibly slender, almost symmetrical branches.
+The author raised his head and saw a cascade of colors and shades above him - the magic of nature created by birch branches, sky blue and many incredible, somehow not winter shades.
+This sight impressed the artist so much that his most famous painting was painted under the influence of the moment.

-Both the author of the picture himself and many critics see something fantastic, fabulous in a simple, unpretentious image.
-The birch, like a magical bird, spread its rich wings across the expanse of blue sky.
-Bright blotches of green, brown and create a feeling of approaching spring - it is not here yet, but as if it is about to come out from around the corner.
+Both the author of the picture and many critics see something fantastic, fabulous in a simple, unpretentious image.
+The birch tree, like a magical bird, spread its rich wings across the expanse of the blue sky.
+Bright splashes of green and brown create the feeling of approaching spring - it is not here yet, but as if it is about to come around the corner.

-Why the painting is called "February Blue", and not otherwise, is explained by the technique of execution.
-In divisionism, artists try not to mix colors, and the necessary shades are created in the process of strategically calculated combination of strokes made with “pure” colors.
-In the "February Blue" sky blue, against which iridescent birch trees shine, is the same blue.
+Why the painting is called “February Blue” and not something else is explained by the technique of execution.
+In divisionism, artists try not to mix paints, and the necessary shades are created through a process of strategically calculated combination of strokes made with “pure” colors.
+In “February Blue” there is heavenly blue, against which rainbow birch trees shine - that very blue.

-A distinctive feature of the artist I. E. Grabar was the ability to turn ordinary landscapes, things and images familiar to Russian people into magical paintings and fabulous canvases filled with color, air and deep quivering love for their native land.
-The painting (Grabar) "February Blue" is a vivid confirmation of this.
+A distinctive feature of the artist I. E. Grabar was the ability to transform everyday landscapes, things and images familiar to Russian people into magical paintings and fairy-tale canvases filled with color, air and deep reverent love for his native land.
+The painting (Grabar) “February Azure” is a clear confirmation of this.

-(1871-1960) - famous Soviet artist, painter, art historian, professor, teacher, restorer.
-During his creative career, he created many wonderful paintings, which today are considered a real asset of Russian art.
-One of the most famous paintings by I. Grabar is the work called "February Blue".
+(1871-1960) - famous Soviet artist, painter, art critic, professor, teacher, restorer.
+During his creative career, he created many wonderful paintings, which today are considered a real treasure of Russian art.
+One of the most famous paintings by I. Grabar is considered to be a work called “February Blue”.

-The landscape "February Blue" was painted in 1904.
-Canvas, oil.
+The landscape “February Azure” was painted in 1904.
+Oil on canvas.
 Dimensions: 141 x 83 cm.
 Located in the State Tretyakov Gallery, Moscow.
-The picture is written in the style of impressionism.
+The painting was painted in the style of impressionism.
 The mood of the picture is joyful and bright.
 In this work, Igor Emmanuilovich tried to convey a sunny winter day in a birch grove.
-Thanks to his talent, the artist was able to convey not only the landscape itself, its realistic appearance and the slightest nuances, but also the very nature of a sunny winter day.
-When looking at the picture, one gets the feeling of something beautiful, joyful and bright, which leads away from everyday life and sings of the beauty of the Russian forest, the silence of a birch grove, a light frost, the crunch of snow underfoot, the rays of the sun, which even in winter warm and promise the imminent arrival of the long-awaited spring.
+Thanks to his talent, the artist was able to convey not only the landscape itself, its realistic appearance and the slightest nuances, but also the very character of a sunny winter day.
+When looking at the picture, you create a feeling of something beautiful, joyful and bright, which takes you away from everyday life and glorifies the beauty of the Russian forest, the silence of a birch grove, light frost, the crunch of snow underfoot, the rays of the sun, which even in winter warm and promise the imminent arrival of the long-awaited spring.

-In the foreground, we can see a birch tree, which has spread its branches and permeates the entire space of the picture with its majestic beauty.
-Here I. Grabar chose the angle in which the viewer looks at the trees from the bottom up, which makes the birches, as well as the entire space of the picture, even more impressive in its size and scale.
-The unusual angle, as well as the bright colors of the work, made the picture not just a beautiful landscape, but a real masterpiece.
-Looking at this work, it immediately becomes clear that there is something elusive in its basis and details, which makes the nature of the Russian forest extraordinarily attractive and exciting to the heart, soul and imagination.
+In the foreground we can see a birch tree that has spread its branches and permeates the entire space of the picture with its majestic beauty.
+Here I. Grabar chose a perspective in which the viewer looks at the trees from the bottom up, which makes the birches, as well as the entire space of the picture, even more impressive in their size and scale.
+The unusual perspective, as well as the bright color of the work, made the painting not just a beautiful landscape, but a real masterpiece.
+Looking at this work, it immediately becomes clear that in its basis and details there is something elusive that makes the nature of the Russian forest unusually attractive and exciting the heart, soul and imagination.

-The painting "February Blue" also heralds the arrival of spring.
-There is a certain sadness in parting with winter.
-The sun starts to shine brighter.
+The painting “February Azure” also foreshadows the arrival of spring.
+There is a certain sadness in this about parting with winter.
+The sun begins to shine brighter.
 The frosts are receding.
-The trees have already dropped their snow caps and soon streams will run through the forest, and buds will begin to swell on the birches.
+The trees have already shed their caps of snow and soon streams will run through the forest, and buds will begin to swell on the birches.
 The picture is filled with the quick awakening of nature after a long hibernation.
-From the mixed feelings of sad parting with winter and the joy of the arrival of spring, the picture becomes even more exciting and touching for the most alive in the heart.
+From the mixed feelings of sad parting with winter and the joy of the arrival of spring, the picture becomes even more exciting and touches the heartstrings.

-The history of the painting "February Blue" began after the artist went to his friends' dacha in February 1904.
-During his walk around the neighborhood, when a sunny day was established, the artist accidentally dropped his stick.
+The history of the painting “February Azure” began after the artist went to his friends’ dacha in February 1904.
+During his walk around the neighborhood, when it was a sunny day, the artist accidentally dropped a stick.
 Bending down to pick it up, he turned his head and suddenly saw something that struck him to the core.
-From a different angle, ordinary nature sparkled with completely different colors, the close snow shone, the trees seemed more majestic, the sky seemed even more blue.
+From a different angle, ordinary nature began to sparkle with completely different colors, the nearby snow shone, the trees seemed more majestic, the sky seemed even bluer.
 Igor Grabar immediately ran home to make the first sketch.
-The next day he went to the same place, dug a trench in the snow to set up an easel, and set to work.
-Thus was born a masterpiece of Russian art, which today pleases and delights art lovers and visitors to the State Tretyakov Gallery.
+The next day he went to the same place, dug a trench in the snow to install an easel and got to work.
+Thus was born a masterpiece of Russian art, which today delights and delights art lovers and visitors to the State Tretyakov Gallery.

-The honorary title of Honored Art Worker was established in our country in 1928, and Igor Emmanuilovich Grabar was the first artist to receive it.
+The honorary title of Honored Artist was established in our country in 1928, and the first artist to receive it was Igor Emmanuilovich Grabar.
 Indeed, his services to Russian and Soviet art are very significant.
-A remarkable artist and an outstanding restorer, a tireless researcher and an active organizer of the Society for the Protection of Ancient Monuments, a museum worker - this is by no means a complete list of the activities in which I. Grabar's talent manifested itself.
-He himself said: "As I could not live without art, so I could not live a day without labor."
+A remarkable artist and an outstanding restorer, a tireless researcher and an active organizer of the Society for the Protection of Ancient Monuments, a museum worker - this is not a complete list of the activities in which I. Grabar’s talent was manifested.
+He himself said: “Just as I could not live without art, so I could not live a day without labor.”

 Cardboard, oil.
 65 x 51 cm